 Sober living houses are frequently recommended to those in outpatient treatment to relieve the pressure that can accompany moving back to a destination that may have worsened mental health.
 In a sober living facility, residents are held to rules related to responsibilities within the home, curfews and monitoring that ensure good behavior and a more supportive approach to therapy.
 While less restrictive than an inpatient facility, sober living puts boundaries in place that can reduce the risk of relapse or a reversal in progress.
 Sober living houses aren’t right for everyone, but they can greatly aid in establishing independence without compromising the results of outpatient mental health care.

 Outpatient programs at FHE Health come with one major advantage: our campus.
 As a comprehensive resource for recovery from both mental health and addiction, we’re able to offer a professional approach to care that guides those seeking rehabilitation through an entire continuum, from detox to alumni resources.

 Those who attend outpatient rehabilitation through FHE have access to all the opportunities available on our campus.
 That includes medical resources, behavioral health programming, women’s health support, advanced diagnostics, holistic services like acupuncture and cognitive fitness, and spiritual guidance.
-As our property hosts a large patient population and numerous medical professionals, we are able to provide a wonderful environment for those in pursuit of recovery.
+As our property hosts a large patient population and numerous medical licensed professionals, we are able to provide a wonderful environment for those in pursuit of recovery.